gabrieldansereau/ms_downscaling_metawebs/README.md

 species pair (adding interaction data from the metaweb), and finally at the network level by combining the results of all species pairs.
-The final output of the network-level steps contains a downscaled probabilistic metaweb for every cell across the study extent.](figures/conceptual-figure.png){#fig:conceptual}
+The final output of the network-level steps contains a downscaled probabilistic metaweb for every cell across the study extent.
+Note that in order to mitigate some of the fine-scale grain in the data, we present most outputs at the ecoregion scale, with pixel-scale maps in supplementary material.](figures/conceptual-figure.png){#fig:conceptual}

 ## Data

 ### Metaweb

-The main source of interaction data was the metaweb for Canadian mammals from
+We collected probabilistic interaction data from the reconstructed metaweb of trophic interactions between Canadian mammals from
-@Strydom2022FooWeb, which is a-spatial, i.e., it represents interactions between mammals that can occur anywhere in Canada.
-It contains 163 species and 3280 links with a probability of interaction.
+@Strydom2022FooWeb.
+This metaweb is a-spatial, *i.e.*, it represents interactions between mammals that can occur anywhere in Canada.
+It contains 163 species, and 3280 links with a non-zero probability of interaction.
 The species list for the Canadian metaweb was extracted from the International Union for the Conservation of Nature (IUCN) checklist [@Strydom2022FooWeb].
-Briefly, the metaweb was developed using graph embedding and phylogenetic transfer learning based on the metaweb of European terrestrial mammals, which is itself based on a comprehensive survey of interactions reported in the scientific literature [@Maiorano2020TetSpe].
-The Canadian metaweb showed a 91% success rate for known interactions between Canadian mammals recorded in global databases [@Strydom2022FooWeb].
-This metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species.
-This allows incorporating interaction variability between species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, we highlight that other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction frequencies.
+The metaweb was reconstructed using graph embedding and phylogenetic transfer learning based on the metaweb of European terrestrial mammals, which is itself based on a comprehensive survey of interactions reported in the scientific literature [@Maiorano2020TetSpe] -- the European metaweb is likely the most extensive collective collection of such interactions available today.
+The
+Canadian metaweb showed a 91% success rate in its correct identification of known interactions between Canadian mammals recorded in global databases [@Strydom2022FooWeb].
+This metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species; in other words, the probability of an interaction in the metaweb describes our confidence in the biological feasibility of this interaction.
+This allows incorporating interaction variability between species
+(*i.e.*, taking into account that two species may not always interact whenever or wherever they occur); however, other factors beyond trait and phylogenetic matching (*e.g.*, population densities) will also contribute to observed interaction frequencies.

 ### Species occurrences

-The downscaling of the metaweb involved combining it with species occurrence and environmental data.
+Downscaling the metaweb involved combining it with species occurrence and environmental data.
 First, we extracted species occurrences from the Global Biodiversity Information Facility (GBIF; [www.gbif.org](www.gbif.org)) for the Canadian mammals after reconciling species names between the Canadian metaweb